AlexsLemonade/refinebio-py/docs/cli.rst

 After you set up and activate a Token you can use the CLI to start creating and downloading Datasets.

+See :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token.

 pyrefinebio provides the CLI command `download-dataset` for creating and downloading Datasets.
 It will will automatically handle every part of the creation and download process for you.
 You will receive the Dataset as a zip file.